lljk/gsWax/readme.txt

   This thing's not done, but it basically runs at this point, so I thought I'd put it out there.

   You'll need green_shoes (https://github.com/ashbb/green_shoes), and gstreamer (http://rubygems.org/gems/gstreamer) for this business to work.
-If you're running Windows and don't have the gstreamer library, check out this wiki (steps III and IV) for help installing it - https://github.com/lljk/rubyWax/wiki/rubyWax-and-Windows.
+If you're running Windows, just do the following two steps:

+  - gem install green_shoes
+  - gem install gstreamer

   If you run Linux, you've probably already got the gstreamer library, and you just need the gem - if the library is not installed, you should be able to install it easily through your package manager.

   So, fire up `gsWax.rb` and load up your favorite tracks...